Last Updated on April 19, 2021

 Belgium has reopened its borders for tourism and is allowing travelers from countries in the European Union, including the UK, and the four EFTA nations.
 Belgian authorities are relying on the ECDC traffic light system in determining the risk factor of a country.
 Starting December 18, 2020, anyone arriving from places considered as “red zones” in the ECDC’s traffic light system will have to go into quarantine for ten days when entering the country.
 However, they can get tested on day seven and can end quarantine if they get a negative result.
 As per the ECDC map, most of Europe is currently in the red zone.

-All passengers arriving in Belgium by air or sea must fill in a “Public Health Passenger Locator Form” and give it to border authorities upon entry.
+All passengers arriving in Belgium by air or sea must fill in a “Public Health Passenger Locator Form” 48 hours before arrival in the country and present it to border authorities upon entry.
+Foreign travelers shall also present a negative Covid-19 test result carried out 2 days before the trip.
+Belgium residents who spent 2 days outside the country shall also quarantine for 10 days after coming back.

 Here’s everything you need to know about the reopening of Belgium to tourists.